 - As sauce in wraps and sandwiches

-You can store any leftover sauce in an airtight container in the fridge for up to 4 days.
-After that, the sauce might get more runny and it will lose its flavour.
-I do not recommend storing tzatziki in the freezer as it will be very runny after defrosting it.
+You can store any leftover tzatziki sauce in an airtight container in the fridge for up to 4 days.
+After that, the sauce might get more runny and it will lose some of its flavor.

 Watch the Video